MicahRus/checkWorkflowFailures/README.md

 ## Features

 - 🔍 **Workflow Failure Detection**: Identifies workflows that have been failing for extended periods
-- ⏰ **Time-based Analysis**: Checks if failures have persisted for 7 days or more
+- ⏰ **Time-based Analysis**: Checks if failures have persisted for a configurable time period (default: 7 days)
 - 🎯 **Flexible Targeting**: Can check any workflow in any repository and branch
 - 📊 **Configurable Scope**: Adjustable number of workflow runs to analyze
 - 🚀 **Easy Integration**: Simple setup with minimal configuration required